 Yes.
 The router is the unit that can transmit a wireless signal.
 You can plug your devices directly into the router and turn off Wi-Fi with a button on the side of the router.
 You or your own technician can even install Ethernet cable throughout your home for a completely hard-wired network, if you wish.

 In order to keep your broadband Internet and phone services active during power outages, we recommend one or more battery backup units (also called a UPS, for uninterruptible power supply).
-Home generators can also be used for this purpose.
-However, a battery backup will provide a less expensive, instant-on solution for frequent short-term outages.
+A battery backup will provide an always-on solution for frequent short-term outages.
 Battery backup units will not be provided as part of installation but can be purchased at online stores or big-box stores.

 You would need battery backup for the ONT, the router—and the Telo phone adapter if you are getting the Digital Phone Service.
 Some people use them for their desktop computers, too.
 Such units will usually provide protection for several nearby devices.
 You would need a battery backup unit for every location where you have equipment.
 Expect to pay $50-200 for a good battery backup unit.